-Difficult Airway Management is organized by American College of Chest Physicians (ACCP) and will be held during Jun 08 - 10, 2018 at American College of Chest Physicians, Cook County, Illinois, United States of America.
+Difficult Airway Management is organized by American College of Chest Physicians (ACCP) and will be held during Jun 08 - 10, 2018 at American College of Chest Physicians, Glenview, Illinois, United States of America.

 The target audience for this medical event is Respiratory therapists, advanced practice providers, physicians, and other health-care professionals with an interest in critical care or emergency medicine are encouraged to attend.
 This CME Conference has been approved for a maximum of 21.50 AMA PRA Category 1 credits.

 Every intubation in the ICU can be a difficult airway.
 Attend this state-of-the-art, systematic overview and hands-on experience offering the preparation, teamwork, and tools necessary to manage complex critical care airway situations.